vorkampfer/hackthebox/swagshop/readme.txt

+# Obsidian .md markdown file
+1. I have included a pdf and a markdown file of the write-up so you can import into Obsidian Notes if you want.

 # magento_rce_py3version.py
 1. This one works good to change the username and password for the website.
 2. Usage $ python2.7 magneto_rce_37977.py